7 Konglish Housing Words You’ll Hear in Korea — From Apartment (아파트) to One Room (원룸)

 💜 Final Thoughts

-That’s our first Konglish set — everyday housing terms Koreans use all the time.
-Some of these words might look familiar, but in Korea they carry very different meanings.
-Now you’ll know exactly what your Korean friends mean when they talk about their “one-room” or “officetel.” ^-^
+That’s Part 1 of the Konglish series — everyday housing terms Koreans use all the time.
+Some words look familiar, but in Korea they carry very different meanings.
+Now that you know the basics, you’ll understand what friends mean when they talk about their “one-room” or “officetel” ^^

-👉 Next time, in Part 2: Everyday Items at Home (핸드폰, 노트북, 티슈, 에어컨...), we’ll explore the Konglish words you’ll hear when talking about home appliances and daily essentials in Korea.
+👉 Next time, in Part 2: Everyday Items at Home (핸드폰, 노트북, 티슈, 에어컨...), we’ll explore the Konglish words you’ll hear when talking about home appliances and daily essentials.

 With love,

-Part 1 of the Konglish series — Next → Part 2: 10 Korean English Words for Everyday Items at Home — From Hand Phone (핸드폰) to Remote Control (리모컨)
+Part 1 of the Konglish series — Next → Part 2: 10 Konglish Words You’ll Hear at Home — From Hand Phone (핸드폰) to Remote Control (리모컨)

 Popular posts from this blog